SonjaKK/StudentManager.Docs/docs/Qualifications/setupcurriculums.md

 - - Type in a Name, the second level grouping is a period grouping label, e.g. Semester 1, Term 1, Quarter 1 etc.
 - - Once the name is entered, select Save

-### **Now that there is a curriculum structure, modules can be added, note that there are two groupings, required group and electives**
+### Now that there is a curriculum structure, modules can be added, note that there are two groupings, required group and electives

 #### **Required Modules**

-- For required group modules select Add
+For required group modules select Add
-- - Select the module drop down list
+- Select the module drop down list
 - - Select the module which should be added
-- - _Only use equivalent modules if the new module being added has an equivalent module already listed in the curriculum_
+- _Only use equivalent modules if the new module being added has an equivalent module already listed in the curriculum_
-- - Select and capture the credits in Credits input box
+- Select and capture the credits in Credits input box
-- - Select and capture the module cost in Cost input box
+- Select and capture the module cost in Cost input box
-- - Once all selections are complete select Save
+- Once all selections are complete select Save

 #### **Elective Modules**